getindata/flink-http-connector/README.md

 | HTTP_ERROR_STATUS | HTTP error status code |
 | EXCEPTION         | An Exception occurred  |

-If the error_string metadata column is defined on the table and the call succeeds then it will have a null value.
+If the `error-string` metadata column is defined on the table and the call succeeds then it will have a null value.

 When a http lookup call fails and populates the metadata columns with the error information, the expected enrichment columns from the http call are not populated, this means that they will be null for nullable columns and hold a default value for the type for non-nullable columns.